IntelLabs/scenario_execution/docs/tutorials.rst

 .. note::

-    When the scenario is running, clicking the stop/pause button will terminate that scenario.
-Then, you can start the same scenario again or choose another one.
+    While the scenario is running, you can click the stop/pause button to terminate it.
+Afterwards, you have the option to either start the same scenario again or choose another one.

+Currently, terminating the scenario will not stop the ongoing navigation, and the robot will continue to move towards its goal pose.
+However, please note that this behavior will be addressed in future updates.